blat-blatnik/Pictomage/room-file-format.md

 # Room file format

 This document describes the binary format in which all the rooms were stored.
 The format is little endian.
+The fields are stored sequentially.

 ```c
 uint64_t  flags                              // Unused.
 Intended as a kind of versioning system, but is always 0.